harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 ### Webpack In Development

 Assuming you're using one of the main Vue frameworks, when you start your app in development, it is going to do a few things:
-1. Bundle all of your code as per the above list
+1. Bundle all of your code
-2. Start the webpack-dev-server which will serve the bundles
+2. Start the webpack-dev-server, the Express.js web server which will serve the bundled code
-3. Handle Hot Module Reloading using sockets
+3. Setup sockets which will handle the Hot Module Reloading

 As you may notice with your own apps, the bigger they grow, the longer you have to wait to start coding.